There’s no doubt being intelligent has its advantages. But many studies have also revealed a disturbing link between intelligence and depression.

 The Mensa team associated high intelligence with another concept called ‘overexcitability’ or OE.
 OE is what you’d expect, an intense reaction to a sound, sight, threat, idea, anything really.
 There are five types of overexcitability including intellectual.

-Intellectual OE is a heightened desire to know the truth, gain knowledge and facts.
+Intellectual OE is a heightened desire to know the truth and gain knowledge and facts.
 Those with intellectual OE analyse and worry about situations, and need to understand the truth.
 You’ll find intellectual OE in the intensely curious, those with active minds who think for the sake of learning.

-The intelligent person will have a tendency to overanalyse everything, to dissect the finer points, to look at every situation and then worry about it.
+The intelligent person will have a tendency to overanalyse everything, dissect the finer points, look at every situation, and then worry about it.
 They are more likely to replay conversations or situations over and over in their heads.
-Therefore they tend to worry more than those with lower IQ’s.
+Therefore they tend to worry more than those with lower IQs.